donovanadv/kraken/README.md

 #### Other Notes

-- Delete woocommerce folder if not being used.
+- Delete `woocommerce` folder if not being used.
 - Delete any of the following files that your theme will not use: `archive.php`, `page.php`, `search.php`, `single.php`.
-- Remember to udpate CSS and JS version numbers in `functions.php` any time you push changes to a live site (to ensure cached files are updated).
+- Remember to update CSS and JS version numbers in `functions.php` any time you push changes to a live site (to ensure cached files are updated).
 - Add any template part files to the `template-parts` folder.
 - Add images and graphics to the `images` folder.